cambridge-ceu/csd3/applications/geany.md

 make install
 ```

-It fails to install since root permission is required.
+Nevertheless it fails to install since root permission is required.